-Congress eyes aid to Ukraine, punishment against Russia, as lawmakers acknowledge oil price shocks stemming from the conflict
+Top Democrats, Republicans say they have reached deal to ban Russian energy imports into the U.S., suspend normal trade relations

+Signing the statement were Reps.
+Richard E. Neal (D-Mass.) and Kevin Brady (R-Texas), the top lawmakers on the House Ways and Means Committee, and Sens.
+Ron Wyden (D-Ore.) and Mike Crapo (R-Idaho), who oversee the Senate Finance Committee.
+The lawmakers did not share the full text of their plan.

+The proposed package of punishments is only one prong of a broader congressional response to the rapidly worsening crisis in Ukraine.
+Democrats and Republicans also hope to approve $10 billion in humanitarian, military and economic assistance, a separate effort that they hope to append to a broader package to fund the federal government’s continued operations.
+A current spending agreement is set to expire at the end of the week, meaning inaction on the matter could shut down key agencies and programs.

-In a letter to Democrats, sent early Monday, Senate Majority Leader Charles E. Schumer (D-N.Y.) sought to frame the frenetic week ahead: He said his party had made a “reasonable” offer to Republicans on a longer-term spending deal that sustains key federal agencies and operations while provisioning new money for Ukraine.
+In a letter to Democrats, sent early Monday, Senate Majority Leader Charles E. Schumer (D-N.Y.) offered an update on those talks: He said his party had made a “reasonable” offer to Republicans on a longer-term spending deal that accomplishes both tasks.
 Reflecting on its prospects, Schumer sounded an optimistic note, expressing his “hope that we will reach an agreement very soon.”

-House Speaker Nancy Pelosi (D-Calif.) similarly pledged swift action in her own note late Sunday, telling her caucus that she intends to deliver this week on President Biden’s request for $10 billion in humanitarian, military and economic assistance for Ukraine.
-And Pelosi teased additional action to come, noting that the House is exploring “strong legislation that will further isolate Russia.”
-The proposal could ban imports of Russian oil, empower the White House to slap tariffs on Russian goods and take the first step from removing the country from the World Trade Organization, she said.
+House Speaker Nancy Pelosi (D-Calif.) similarly pledged swift action in her own note late Sunday, while teasing additional action to come, as the House is exploring “strong legislation that will further isolate Russia.”

 The activity on Capitol Hill arrives just days after Ukrainian President Volodymyr Zelensky delivered a direct plea to Congress.
 He asked for aid, including the provision of additional military equipment, which some lawmakers from both parties support.
 And Zelensky reiterated his calls for a no-fly zone, which Washington has rejected, as officials fear it could draw the U.S. into open conflict with another nuclear superpower.